 Resources for Learning About GFSI-Certified Remote Audits

-On June 11, 2020, GFSI posted a letter from its leadership with news in support of using ICT during audits.
+On June 11, 2020, GFSI posted a letter from its leadership with news in support of using Information and Communications Technologies (ICT) during audits.
 At the same time, it updated its Benchmarking Requirements, allowing each Certification Program Owner (e.g. FSSC, SQF, BRCGS, etc.) to develop its own remote auditing procedures as long as IAF MD4 continued to be a normative reference (clause 4.6.1).
 This move to allow food and beverage companies that are certified against GFSI standards to be able to conduct a significant portion of their audits remotely had been under consideration for some time and was accelerated by travel restrictions that arose out of the COVID-19 pandemic.
-For an explannation of GFSI's stance on the use of ICT in remote audits as of June 2020, read GFSI Allows Partial Remote Audits, or to learn more, download our PDF or watch our video.
+There are several advantages to pursuing a GFSI remote audit, though each facility should base the decision on its own unique factors.
+For instance, in some schemes, the audit for initial certification must be conducted on site.
+For a full explanation of GFSI's stance on the use of ICT in remote audits as of June 2020, read GFSI Allows Partial Remote Audits, or to learn more, download our PDF or watch our video.

 About SafetyChain Software

-SafetyChain is the #1 Plant Management Platform purpose-built to improve yield, maximize productivity, and ensure compliance standards for food & beverage facilities.
+SafetyChain is the #1 Plant Management Platform purpose-built to improve yield, maximize productivity, and ensure compliance standards for food, beverage, and consumer products.
 Learn more at https://safetychain.com.